Imagine a world without contrast, a monochrome tapestry of sameness. It's almost as unimaginable as a world without sunshine - or shadow.

 2. Marsa Alam, Egypt

-Scaling up the list is Marsa Alam, Egypt, with an impressive 3,958 hours of sunshine annually.
+Scaling up the list is Marsa Alam, Egypt, which has an impressive 3,958 hours of sunshine annually.
 This Red Sea gem is both a diver's paradise and a sun worshipper's heaven.

 3. Dakhla Oasis, Egypt